-Is when a persons blood pressure is elevated above the normal level of 120/80 mm Hg
+Therefore it is when a persons blood pressure is elevated above the normal level of 120/80 mm Hg.
+However, this level is not yet at the level to be considered High Blood pressure or Hypertension.

-The first number: Systolic is between 120 and 139 mm Hg
+The first (Upper) number: Systolic is typically between 120 and 139 mm Hg

-The second number: Diastolic is between 80 and 89 mm Hg
+The second (Lower) number: Diastolic is typically between 80 and 89 mm Hg

-When over 140/90 mm Hg – is considered hypertension
+When over blood pressure is 140/90 mm Hg – it is considered Hypertension

 - Often no specific cause is linked